TesterTech/Arch-Bootstrap/README.md

 ## Run the postinstall script
 - Set the root password
-- Validate mkinitcpio and fstab.auto files
+- Validate mkinitcpio and fstab files
 - Edit the fstab.auto to:
-  - Keep /home /boot and /boot/efi as they are
+  - Keep /home /boot as they are
-  - Remove unneeded Fedora root partition from the file
+  - Remove unneeded root partition from the file
-  - Change /mnt/archroot to /
+  - Change /opt to /
 - Once script is done, install any additional software you want using pacman

 ## Exit Arch-chroot (Control + d)
-- Download the 40_custom file to /etc/grub.d/40_custom
-- Run the Grub command ```sudo grub2-mkconfig -o "$(readlink -e /etc/grub2-efi.cfg)"``` to consolidate the Grub config
+- Run the Grub command ```sudo grub-mkconfig -o /etc/grub.d/grub.cfg``` to consolidate the Grub config
 - Reboot